The Willcox – Aiken, South Carolina

 Current owners Shannon and Geoff Ellis bought the Willcox on New Year’s Eve of 2009.
 Through their efforts, the hotel has been restored to its former glory and welcomes guests in its elegant surroundings, allowing visitors to experience a slice of life in the Winter Colony.
 Though Aiken is no longer a seasonal residence for the rich and famous, the Winter Colony remains a beautiful district.
 Not only is the city adorned with stately homes such as the Joye Cottage, the largest private residence in the state, but the wealthy northerners who wintered here also brought with them their favorite past times of polo and thoroughbred racing.
 Today Aiken is known as the “Horse Capital of the South.”

-The Willcox is listed in the National Register, which says the following:
+The Willcox is listed in the National Register:

 (Willcox Inn; Willcox Hotel) At the heart of Aiken’s Winter Colony activities was Willcox’s, an internationally known inn operated from 1898 to 1957 by members of the Willcox family.
 Reflecting the influence of both Second Empire and Colonial Revival styles, Willcox’s, which was established in 1898 by Frederick Sugden Willcox, assumed its present form in 1928 when the last of several additions was made to the hostelry.
 Set on a masonry foundation, the three-story weatherboarded hotel has a partial basement and standing seam metal roof.
 The plan of the building is irregular in shape, consisting of a central block with asymmetrical wings.
 Although unified by design, the two wings and core of the hotel were built at different times during the Willcox’s fifty-nine years of operation.